PrestaShop/docs/src/content/1.7/development/webservice/tutorials/advanced-use/manage-multishop.md

 ## Associate content to shop

-A new shop has no content associated at first, so you have to assign each content in your shop you want one by one.
-There is no association API however we can use the update API by sending the same content and specifying the `id_shop` parameter, this will update the association without changing the resource content.
+A new shop has no content associated at first, so you have to assign each content you want in your shop one by one.
+There is no association API, however we can use the update API by sending the same content and specifying the `id_shop` parameter, this will update the association without changing the resource content.

 ```php
 <?php